QUEUES of tankers lined Looe’s Millpool car park day and night last week as South West Water worked to rectify a burst sewer at Looe boat yard.

 One resident counted 24 tankers queued waiting to remove the sewage waste from the area at the height of the incident.
 (Photo credit: Peter Murnaghan)

 One resident counted 24 tankers queued waiting to remove the sewage waste from the area at the height of the incident.
-(Photo credit: Peter Murnaghan) ( )
+(Picture: Peter Murnaghan) ( )

 They continued: “We would like to thank local residents for their continued patience while we work to resolve this as quickly as we can.”

-The latest update from South West Water says that works to repair the burst sewer in Looe are ongoing and a small amount of tankers are on hand as a backup to the overland pipe.
+The latest update from South West Water says works to repair the burst sewer in Looe are ongoing and a small number of tankers are on hand as a backup to the overland pipe.

 The annual Looe Island swim organised by the Looe Valley Rotary Club, in aid of the Chestnut Appeal, was a casualty of the works with the event called off due to concerns about water quality in the bay, as well as a 4ft swell that was forecast for the Sunday swim.